minorugh/upsftp/README.md

 - [upftp.pl](https://gist.github.com/hyuki0000/f58ccabccba37b93dbb5823d4f019341)

-For this program to work, you need to be able to use perl and ssh on your terminal, and have an environment where you can ssh to a remote server.
+For the program to work, you must be able to use perl and SSH into a remote server.

 ## Install module